-- The taxpayer must be is registered for the purposes of the withholding and payment of employees'tax; - The wage paid to an employee may not be less than the amount payable by virtue of a wage regulating measure applicable to that employer (i.e. a minimum wage) or if the amount of the wage payable to an employee is not subject to any wage regulating measure, the amount of R2 000 per month; - 3.
-An employee is a qualifying employee if the employee - - is not less than 18 years old and not more than 29 years old at the end of any month in respect of which the employment tax incentive is claimed; - is employed by an employer operating through a fixed place of business located within a special economic zone designated by notice by the Minister of Finance and that employee renders services to that employer mainly within that special economic zone or is employed by an employer in an industry designated by the Minister of Finance; - is in possession of an identity card or is in possession of an asylum seeker permit; - in relation to the employer, is not a connected person; - is not a domestic worker; - was employed by the employer on or after 1 October 2013; - does not earn more than R6 000 per month.
+- The taxpayer must be registered for the purposes of the withholding and payment of employees'tax; - The wage paid to an employee may not be less than the amount payable by virtue of a wage regulating measure applicable to that employer (i.e. a minimum wage) or if the amount of the wage payable to an employee is not subject to any wage regulating measure, the amount of R2 000 per month if the employee is employed for more than 160 hours in the month (if the employee is employed for less than 160 hours in a month a percentage of R2 000 must be used);

+- 3. An employee is a qualifying employee if the employee - - is not an independant contractor; - is not less than 18 years old and not more than 29 years old at the end of any month in respect of which the employment tax incentive is claimed; - was not employed by the employer before 1 October 2013; - is in possession of an identity card or is in possession of an asylum seeker permit; - in relation to the employer, is not a connected person; - is not a domestic worker; - does not earn more than R6 000 per month.